junghanss/UCEMA-Algorithms_DS/ReadMe.md

-# UCEMA - Algorithms & Data Structure Course
+# UCEMA - Algorithms & Data Structures Course

 Algorithms and Data Structure Course taken at [Universidad del CEMA](https://ucema.edu.ar/) on the second semester 2020.
 This repository is for academic and professional purposes only, no exams or specific solutions are available.